RV beginner

 States that require either a noncommercial driver’s license or an endorsement

-The following states require either a noncommercial driver's license or an endorsement to drive or tow an RV.
+The following states require either a non-commercial driver’s license or an endorsement to drive or tow an RV.

 California

-Noncommercial Class B. A single recreational vehicle with a GVWR of 10,000 pounds or less and any recreational vehicle between 40 and 45 feet long.
+Non-commercial Class B: A single recreational vehicle with a GVWR of 10,000 pounds or less and any recreational vehicle between 40 and 45 feet long.

 Hawaii

-Noncommercial Class 4.
-Any single vehicle with a GVWR between 15,001 and 26,000 pounds.
-Any combination of vehicles where the lead vehicle's GVWR is between 15,000 and 26,000 pounds and the GCWR is under 26,000 pounds.
+Non-commercial Class 4: Any single vehicle with a GVWR between 15,001 and 26,000 pounds, or any combination where the lead vehicle’s GVWR is between 15,001 and 26,000 pounds and the GCWR is under 26,000 pounds.

 Illinois